Not only does brushing your teeth properly and thoroughly give you a beautiful smile, but it also prevents the worst of oral ailments.

 By using the right toothbrush and oral care system, anyone can avoid nasty conditions like gingivitis and tooth decay.
 Even using the wrong toothbrush can cause enamel erosion and damage to your gingival tissue.
 Whether you're brushing too much or not brushing enough, there is a happy medium when it comes to taking care of your pearly whites.

 Cleaning your teeth might be as easy as your ABCs, but it should be done properly.
-For perfectly pink gums and white teeth follow the three T's:
+For perfectly pink gums and white teeth follow the three T's: Tools, Timing and Technique

 Along with the right toothpaste, floss, and tongue cleaner we all need the right tools to take care of our teeth.
 The ancient Chinese made toothbrushes from the bristles found on cold climate pigs, while other civilizations used "chew sticks" which were comprised of twigs with frayed ends.
 Thankfully, dentistry has evolved since then and we now have thousands of different options when it comes to picking a toothbrush.
 Finding the right brush can mean the difference between getting a thorough clean and destroying your enamel.

 A typical toothbrush head should cover two to three teeth at a time and many dentists suggest using soft, polished, nylon bristles to gently remove plaque and stains.
 The ADA recommends that you brush at a 45

 0 to ensure the best cleaning between the teeth and gums.
 Our 45

 0 angled bristles are particularly effective, as the angle ensures that germs and bacteria are removed from the sulcus- the area between the teeth and gums where bacteria often gets trapped.